Myths about Homelessness

 Did you know:

-- The fastest growing group of homeless people is children under 9 years of age.
+- The fastest growing group of homeless people is children under 9.

-- The majority of homeless families with children are headed by single mothers who are homeless due to below poverty earning levels or are fleeing domestic violence.
+- Most homeless families with children are headed by single mothers who work at below-poverty earning levels or are fleeing domestic violence.

-- A person working a full time job earning minimum wage does not earn enough to rent a 2-bedroom apartment in the Metro-Atlanta area.
+- A person working full-time earning minimum wage does not earn enough to rent a 2-bedroom apartment in Metro-Atlanta.

-- Experiences of homelessness and poverty are often legacies that repeat generation to generation.
+- Homelessness and poverty are often legacies that repeat in families generation after generation.

 There are always two sides to every story.
-What often seems to be logical and obvious, may not necessarily pan out to be the reality.
-Hence misunderstanding, misperceptions and unfair judgment sets in.
-Over time, we begin to accept myths to be facts.
-Simple answers prove to rarely address core problems, just the symptoms.
+What seems to be logical and obvious, may not pan out to be true.
+But misunderstanding, misperceptions and unfair judgment over time begin to accepted as facts.
+Simple answers rarely address core problems, just the symptoms.

-Rainbow Village takes every opportunity we can to share facts in response to the common myths we hear about homelessness.
-We hope you will share these messages with friends and family to help us all better understand the facts and learn how together we can help families break the cycles of homelessness, poverty and domestic violence and transform their lives.
+Rainbow Village wants to share facts in response to the common myths we hear about homelessness.
+We hope you will share this information with friends and family so everyone can better understand the facts and learn how together we can help families break the cycle of homelessness, poverty and domestic violence and transform lives for generations to come.

-Just because we don’t seem them laying in the streets and begging on every corner, doesn’t mean they don’t exist.
+Just because we don’t seem homeless people in the streets and begging on every corner, doesn’t mean suburban homelessness doesn’t exist.
 The tragedy of homelessness lies as much in what we don’t see as much as what we do.